GuenterQuast/mPIXdaq/README.md

 The shape of the clusters is determined from the ratio of the smaller and the larger one of the two eigenvalues of the covariance matrix calculated from the *x* and *y* coordinates of the pixels in a cluster.
-For circular clusters, as produced by α radiation, this ratio is close to one, while it is almost zero for the longer traces from β radiation.
+For circular clusters, as typically produced by α radiation, this ratio is close to one, while it is almost zero for the longer traces from β radiation.

 The figure below shows the graphical display of the program with a pixel image and the typical distributions of the pixel and cluster